My 21-day sugar detox is officially over!

 .6.
 I felt tired

-It didn’t matter that was I was sleeping in and getting 8 hours of sleep I was still tired.
-Some days tired and grumpy, other days, just general tired.
+It didn’t matter that I was sleeping in and getting 8 hours of sleep I was still tired.
+Some days tired and grumpy, and other days, just generally tired.

 .7.
-It took to around day 16 to finally not feel so tired
+It took until around day 16 to finally not feel so tired

 Yep, over 2 weeks to overcome that tired sensation.

 Normally in a long run, I take gluten-free amazeballs, a gel, or dried fruit.
 Alas, this time around all I took was half an apple.
 I also ate some nuts beforehand.

 One thing is for certain.
 While the apple did help, it didn’t give me the boost I needed.
 It’s just as well this was a training run, and training runs are what you do all your testing in.
 While apples may work, I need something more.